dd86k/motoori/README.md

 This repo contains both the website platform and extractors.

-- `extract`: Source for the extractor and archive packer
+- `extractcode`: Source for the extractor and archive packer
-- `data`: Created by extractor, this is where data is written prior to archiving
+- `data`: Used for loading data
 - `pub`: Public files for HTTP server
 - `source`: Source for HTTP server
 - `views`: Pug template views for HTTP server